Endurance in Hybrid Training: Avoid this common mistake!

 Endurance in the Context of Hybrid Training

-When I think about peak performance, I don’t equate it to a fast marathon time.
-Sure, it’s a great challenge, and being able to run a marathon when needed is a valuable skill.
-But for hybrid athletes, absolute endurance isn’t the priority.
-Instead, I focus on maximal oxygen uptake, or VO2max, as a better indicator of overall performance.
+Another thing is if I think about peak performance, I don’t equate it to a fast marathon time in the context of athleticism.
+Sure, it’s a great challenge, and being able to run a marathon when needed is a valuable skill, but being extremely good at marathon distance would require significant trade of in other areas of performance.
+For hybrid athletes, this would not be the goal.
+Instead, I recommend to focus on maximal oxygen uptake, as a better indicator of overall performance.

 Why VO2max Matters